MoAlyousef/fltk7guis/README.md

 # fltk7guis

-Demo repo with an implementation of the 7gui tasks described in: https://eugenkiss.github.io/7guis/tasks
+Demo repo with a crude implementation of the 7gui tasks described in: https://eugenkiss.github.io/7guis/tasks

 Run the examples using: